 How much does Disney+ cost?

 You’ve got options!
-There’s a one-week free trial, if you want to try things out before you commit.
-If you like what you see, the basic price is $6.99 per month.
-You can also pay for a full year in advance for a discounted rate $69.99, which works out to $5.83 per month.
+The basic price is $6.99 per month.
+You can also pay for a full year in advance for $69.99, which works out to $5.83 per month.

 Can I get Disney+ for free?
 And What is the Verizon and Disney+ Deal?

 Yes, but it could require a big life change (read: a new cell phone carrier or internet service provider).
 If you’re a Verizon wireless customer with an unlimited plan, or you have a Fios plan, you’re eligible for a free year of Disney+.
 You should’ve already gotten an email or text about this bonus, but if you don’t see any messages, contact Verizon customer service and ask what’s up.

 If you’re not with Verizon (or don’t know someone with Verizon willing to share a password with you), then you could always switch.
 But keep in mind, you might be giving up other potential deals: If you’re with AT&T, you’ll likely get free or discounted access to HBO Max ($14.99 per month retail) when it launches in May.
 And if you have T-Mobile, you’re likely already getting the basic $8.99 Netflix plan for free.

 Isn’t there a Disney+ bundle with Hulu and ESPN?